-- A service request (submitted via the request fulfillment system)
+- A service request (submitted via the request fulfilment system)

 - Executing a pre-authorized script or option

-- Rules for requesting access are normally documented as part of the service catalog
+- Rules for requesting access are normally documented as part of the service catalogue

 - Verification – It needs to verify every request for access to a service from two perspectives:

 - That the user requesting access is who they say they are

 - That they have a legitimate requirement for that service

 - Providing rights – It does not decide who has access to which services.
 It only executes the policies and regulations defined.
 It enforces decisions to restrict to provide access, rather than making the decision.
 As soon as a user is verified, it will provide that user with the rights to use the requested service.
 In most cases, this will result in a request to every team or department involved in supporting that service to take the necessary action.
 Ideally, these tasks should be automated.